-Presents skills to help participants identify public and proprietary information, as well as instruction and practice in forming medical releases and developing and maintaining positive relations with media representatives.
+Provides participants with the ability to identify public and proprietary information to form media releases and develop and maintain positive relations with media representatives.
 Prerequisite: FRP073, FRP074, or consent of instructor.
-Offered as needed.
+Offered as needed

 FRP086 Advanced Detection and Protection Systems